> Creative > Short Story

 Your close association with different Chief Ministers like Hiteshwar Saikia, Golap Borbora, Sarat Chandra Sinha, Prafulla Mahanta and Tarun Gogoi always stirred confusion amongst the general readers who look up to you – yet you maintain an enigmatic distance from political scenario-

 The duty of a Journalist is reporting, and political leaders are the chief sources of news items - higher the status of the leader higher is the report quality.
 As I am mainly a political journalist and editor, definitely I have to be in touch with all those leaders at the top.
 But I can say with conviction that I never had to visit any leader for collecting any news but it was always the other way round.
 Personally I am not close to any political leaders.
 I believe the rumours that ‘I am very close’ were spread by those you named.
 I stated in my two books ‘Mur Sangbadik jiban’ and ‘Dhumuha aru ramdhenu’ how Hiteshwar Saikia was desperate for my companionship when he was alive.
 I may have done heavy interactions with many leaders but always kept a safe distance from their personal lives –like dew drops and leaves.
 Even a sworn enemy cannot bring allegations of such types against me.
 People see my association with such leaders mainly for two reasons- firstly I cannot ignore them as they were the news feeders and secondly most of them declare themselves my closeness with them.
-But when I hear somebody saying ‘Homen Borgohain is my personal friend’ I think it’s an ex
+But when I hear somebody saying ‘Homen Borgohain is my personal friend’ I think it’s an expression of his weakness.
+I don’t bother to react.

 In 1979 an interview published in ‘Prakash’ alleged you are confused in your political idealisms and possess an unclean image.
 You acknowledged it.
 How do you react today?